All Products

 db.<collection>.createIndex(<keyPatterns>,<options>)

-• <collection>: the name of the collection.
+• <collection>: The name of the collection.

 Common index types are as follows:

-• 1: an ascending index
+• 1: Creates an ascending index.

-• -1: a descending index
+• -1: Creates a descending index.

-• "hashed": a hashed index
+• "hashed": Creates a hashed index.

 db.customer.createIndex({name:1})